bradchristie/taminations-flutter/assets/c1/pass_the_axle.md

 ## The Axle

-From trade-by or completed double pass thru:
+From Trade-By or Completed Double Pass Thru:
 ***The centers [Pass Thru](../b1/pass_thru.md), if they can, while the ends [Cross Cast Back](cast_back.md)***.
 ***All [Swing](../a2/slip.md)***,